mairess/Projeto-protfolio/README.md

 * It is not completed yet 🤦🏽‍♂️

-* But oyu can check this out here 👉🏽 https://mairess.github.io/Projeto-protfolio/
+* But you can check this out here 👉🏽 https://mairess.github.io/Projeto-protfolio/

 ## Portfolio do desenvolvedor